Title: Staff Salary Plan

 A salary structure will be designed and updated to establish salary grades and salary ranges for senior staff and staff positions.
-In order for positions to be included in the salary structure, position descriptions must be drafted.
-All position descriptions are reviewed using the university's job evaluation system and are assigned a salary grade.
+In order for positions to be included in the salary structure, position descriptions must be drafted and signed off on by the supervisor.
+All position descriptions are reviewed by the HR Compensation Office and are assigned a salary grade.
 This grade assignment defines the relative value of a position to other university jobs and the relevant market value.

-The salary structure will be maintained through annual analyses of market data, management objectives and university economic conditions.
-While the Compensation Office is responsible for the validity of the salary structure design, on-going maintenance, and salary grade assignments, all supervisors are responsible for drafting and submitting new position descriptions in a timely manner and for updating position descriptions when duties are significantly changed.
-If there is any doubt as to whether the changes are significant, it is in the best interest of the employee that the supervisor submit the position description for review.
-Position descriptions should be submitted to the Compensation Office for salary grade assignments only once within a twelve-month period.
-No offer of employment or change in compensation should be made without the employee's position being properly classified and included in the salary structure.
+The salary structure will be maintained through analyses of market data, management objectives and university economic conditions.
+While the Compensation Office is responsible for the validity of the salary structure design, on-going maintenance, and salary grade assignments, all supervisors are responsible for drafting and submitting new position descriptions in a timely manner, updating position descriptions when duties are significantly changed, and certifying percentages for the job duties.
+If there is any doubt as to whether the changes are significant, it is in the best interest of the employee for the supervisor to submit the position description for review.
+Position descriptions should be submitted to the Compensation Office for salary grade assignments only once within a twelve (12) month period.
+No offer of employment or change in compensation can be made without the employee's position being properly classified and included in the salary structure and appropriate approvals.

 Salary Administration Guidelines